gitlocalize/docs/project_paths.md

 ```
 ...where `%lang` is the placeholder for the target language code.

-With this configuration GitLocalize will scan all folders starting from the root folder
-(including subfolders) to look for translatable files.
-Output translation files will be created in the respective folders for each target language.
+This configuration will sync translatable files from the root folder (including subfolders).
+Output translation files will be created in the respective language folders for each target language.
 For example, Korean translations will be stored under `/ko/...`, German translations will be stored under `/de/...` etc.

 GitLocalize will additionally look for existing translations in the same language locations (will scan `/ko/...` for Korean translations, `/de/...` for German etc.)